-In his first 11 seasons at the team's helm, Wojtkowski has compiled a 188-100 record in dual matches, good for a .652 winning percentage, while going 19-14 (.576 winning percentage) in University Athletic Association play, one of the premier Division III tennis conferences in the country.
+In his first 12 seasons at the team's helm, Wojtkowski has compiled a 206-101 record in dual matches, good for a .671 overall winning percentage, while going 19-14 (.576 winning percentage) in University Athletic Association play, one of the premier Division III tennis conferences in the country.
 Under Wojkowski's leadership, the Spartans have qualified for the NCAA Division III Championships three times, most recently during the 2016 campaign, as the team advanced to the round of 16.
+He has coached his players to 12 All-America honors, including one NCAA Division III Doubles Championship and one ITA Cup D3 Doubles Title, while mentoring his athletes to three CoSIDA Academic All-America honors and one NCAA Postgraduate Scholarship.

 Wojtkowski coached Matthew Chen to an NCAA Division III Singles Tournament berth in 2019, while leading the team to a 21-9 overall record and a final ITA ranking of 12th in Division III.
 The Spartans also received both the ITA All-Academic Team Award and the ITA Regional Community Service Award during the year.